The Coastal Garden Design

-This garden is located in a stunning coastal location and the remit was to create a striking planting design that is both naturalistic and tolerant of the exposed seaside conditions.
+This garden is located in a stunning coastal location.
+The remit of this project was to create a striking planting design that is both naturalistic and tolerant of the exposed seaside conditions.

 The Importance of Context

-In garden design, the context or setting where the site to be designed is-is key to all decisions, especially about plants.
+In garden design, the context or setting where the site to be designed is-key to all decisions, especially about plants.
 The fact that this garden is situated in both a coastal and rural setting has to influence all of the plant choices.

-Carol will always inform her clients that the objective of a planting scheme is to blend in with its surroundings and be appropriate for the environmental conditions.
+As an experienced garden designer Carol believes that the objective of a planting design is to blend in with its surroundings and be appropriate for the environmental conditions.
 This can involve the strategic use of native plants to enhance the local ecosystem also.
 In this planting design out of 28 species 10 species are native or cultivars of native plants.
 This approach not only promotes biodiversity but also ensures that the new planting is in tune with the indigenous flora, supporting local wildlife and creating a sustainable habitat.

 Naturalistic Planting Design